 As all goods often go through multiple yards throughout the shipment lifecycle, any inefficiencies or errors in the yard will propagate through the entire supply chain.
 Investments in yard management solutions for efficiency can yield an excellent return on investment.

-According to industry leading analysts, on average, a trailer shipment, between one facility to another facility, takes three days.
+According to industry-leading analysts, on average, a trailer shipment, between one facility to another facility, takes three days.
 Of that shipment time, over two-and-a-half days (80%), a trailer is actually in a yard idling either empty or loaded.
-The loaded shipments represent idle inventory and this idle time is, usually, the result of trailer status information delays and information inaccuracies along the supply chain.
+The loaded shipments represent idle inventory and this idle time is usually the result of trailer status information delays and information inaccuracies along the supply chain.
+An efficient trailer yard management system can help you significantly cut these costs and delays.

 Errors and inaccurate information ripple throughout the supply chain.
 A late shipment or a misplaced trailer in the yard will impact all warehouse and transportation plans managers have in place and result in poor customer service.